mjcarley/nbi/JOSS/paper.md

 GMSH geo files) allowing considerable flexibility in the workflow for real problems.

-## Quadratures
+## Quadrature rules

-Two main sets of quadratures are used in NBI.
+Two main types of quadrature rule are used in NBI.
 Surface points are generated on each patch at the nodes of high order rules for triangles [@wandzura-xiao03; @xiao-gimbutas10].
 These nodes are used, via the FMM, to evaluate the far-field interactions in the boundary